martbetz/martbetz.github.io/faq.md

 ### Are you on Facebook, Instagram, or X? ###

-No, no, and perish the thought.
+No, absolutely not, and perish the thought.

 ### What are your chosen pronouns? ###